Salmon Mousse

 - THE POUR: A bone-dry, highly mineral-driven Chablis, a crisp Sancerre, or a heavily chilled, effervescent Champagne provides the essential sharp, acidic structure needed to seamlessly cleanse the palate after the rich, oily salmon and dense cream cheese.

 - THE VIBE: Cultivate an elegant, sophisticated evening sanctuary.
-Keep the room warmly lit with ambient lamps, clear the kitchen counters to establish a distinct grazing station, and curate a background of upbeat, modern jazz or bossa nova to elevate the high-energy, cocktail-forward soul of the gathering.
+Keep the room warmly lit with ambient lamps, clear the kitchen counters to establish a distinct grazing station, and curate a background of upbeat, modern jazz or bossa nova to enhance the high-energy, cocktail-forward soul of the gathering.